DimitrisTheo/Vacation-Portal-backend/README.md

 The portal **backend** was implemented in plain php7 as requested and developed in PhpStorm.
 I used the built-in server that the IDE offers to run and test the application so my requests were made to 'http://localhost:8000'.

 The portal **frontend** was implemented with VueJS framework and all its content is in the folder 'frontend' of the main project.
+**frontend** folder is imported as a submodule because the frontend app is a different git repository.

+Git clone repository to download the whole project files with: **git clone --recurse-submodules <url>**.

 ### Backend